learnbin.net nav logo

 Factors affecting the rheology

 There is a direct correlation between chemical properties and rheological properties.
-Chemical properties that are affecting to the rheology are,
+Chemical properties that affect the rheology are,

 Molecular mass